CAUSES & PREVENTION OF ATTIC RAIN

 If there is one thing that we can count on here in Edmonton, it’s extreme weather variances.
-One of the most common winter issues Demi from Dwight’s Roofing comes across in Edmonton is Attic Rain.
-Temperature in Edmonton fluctuate from the 30’s in the summer to -40 in the winter.
-These extreme weather conditions can have impact on your roof but were you aware of what can take place inside your home?
-Have you ever taken a look in your attic in the winter and seen a lot of frost or frozen water droplets?
+Attic Rain is one of the most common winter issues Demi from Dwight’s Roofing comes across in Edmonton.
+The temperature in Edmonton fluctuates from the ’30s in the summer to -40 in the winter.
+These extreme weather conditions can impact your roof, but are you aware of what can happen inside your home?
+Have you ever looked in your attic in the winter and seen a lot of frost or frozen water droplets?
 If the answer is yes, your home has probably experienced a condition known as Attic Rain.

 What Is Attic Rain?